zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\varSigma_e(\bm{r}) = n(\bm{r}) \braket{C_e}.
 $$

-They are simply the weighted averages of the optical cross-sections of the individual particles.
+These are simply the weighted averages of the optical cross-sections of the individual particles.

 <!--
 ### Lorenz-Mie-Debye Theory